anandku06/ReactJs_Leveling/notes.md

 - a new addition in React 16.8, let you use state and other React feats without writing a class.
     - ### useState() :
         allows us to track state in a functional component.
-State generally refers to data or properties that need to be tracking application.
+State generally refers to data or properties that need to be tracking application. destructuring the two array elements and then using to manage states of the elements
         ```javascript
             const [data, changeData] = useState()
             // data is the initial state of the data